-The Contemporary Vocal Ensemble teaches singers* the skills needed to excel at performing lead vocals in different contemporary genres e.g. pop, R&B, rock, hip-hop, country, reggae, etc. Each week, we will work on making each singer a more professional, confident, relaxed, and compelling lead vocalist by working on how to choose a song; choosing a key; genre-appropriate stylization; movement; storytelling and the acting part of singing; microphone technique; stage fright; and interfacing with musicians, sound engineers, crew, and more.
+The Contemporary Vocal Ensemble teaches singers* the skills needed to excel at performing lead vocals in different contemporary genres, e.g. pop, R&B, rock, hip-hop, country, reggae, etc. Each week, we will work on making each singer a more professional, confident, relaxed, and compelling lead vocalist by working on how to choose a song; choosing a key; genre-appropriate stylization; movement; storytelling and the acting part of singing; microphone technique; stage fright; and interfacing with musicians, sound engineers, crew, and more.

 The Contemporary Vocal Ensemble teaches instrumentalists how to work in an ensemble setting with different lead singers in various contemporary genres.
-Instrumentalists and singers learn how to effectively communicate with each other, how to really listen to each other when performing, genre appropriate stylization, movement on stage and more.
-Each week we work on making each instrumentalist a more professional, confident, relaxed and compelling performer who works well with others.
+Instrumentalists and singers learn how to effectively communicate with each other, how to really listen to each other when performing, genre appropriate stylization, movement on stage, and more.
+Each week we work on making each instrumentalist a more professional, confident, relaxed, and compelling performer who works well with others.

 Who Can Join

-- Prepare a ballad or medium tempo song.
-Bring a lead sheet for the piano accompanist.
+- One ballad or medium tempo song.

-Looking for piano, bass, 2 guitar players and a drummer for a 5-piece rhythm section to accompany the lead singers in this class.
-Players will receive 0 -1 ensemble credits and get experience playing different contemporary genres.
+We’re looking for a bass player, 2 guitar players, and a drummer for a five-piece rhythm section to accompany the lead singers in this class.
+The class accompanist is a piano player.

-Players need to sight-read, transpose and play chart/lead sheet in a different key than it is written in, listen to reference track and quickly figure out what to play live (w/ or w/o chart), and find a groove and have fun!
+In this class, players need to sight-read, transpose and play chart/lead sheet in a different key than it is written in, listen to reference track and quickly figure out what to play live (w/ or w/o chart), and find a groove and have fun!
 Not expecting perfect players; looking for players who are willing to grow.
 Additionally, we’re looking for players who will have patience with the learning process that the singers will go through.